stonepros/stone/doc/dev/deduplication.rst

 the underlying storage.

-There are many challenges in order to implement deduplication on top of Ceph.
+There are many challenges in order to implement deduplication on top of Stone.
 Among them, two issues are essential for deduplication.
 First is managing scalability of fingerprint index; Second is it is complex to ensure compatibility between newly applied deduplication metadata and existing metadata.